NisanOZEL/Valvular-Heart-Disease-Detection-in-CAD-Dataset/README.md

 ## Objective

 The aim of this analysis is to provide insights into the effective detection and classification of VHD types, contributing to early diagnosis and decision support in healthcare.
+Additionally, this study focuses on the examination, preparation, and cleaning of a dataset, conducting exploratory data analysis, visualizing the data, performing data transformation, and applying statistical analyses to explore relationships between variables.
+Furthermore, it aims to guide the process of building machine learning models, specifically showing how new kernel functions can be created and integrated into SVM and kNN algorithms.

 ## Model Evaluation